Home Aromatherapy

 Reported Therapeutic Uses of Essential Oils

-There is a lot of information and misinformation about the therapeutic benefits of essential oils on the internet.
-Please do your research.
-While we can’t make any medical claims as to the benefits of any of the oils that we offer, there are some reported uses and historical references (by professional aromatherapists) that you may find handy when creating your custom blend.
-For example.
-Lavender Essential Oil is popularly reported to be calming and that may be a good one to include in a sleep or meditation blend.
+There is a lot of information and misinformation about the therapeutic benefits of essential oils on the internet, so please do your research and see what works for you.
+While we can’t make any medical claims as to the benefits of any of the oils that we offer, there is a lot of cultural knowledge and experience of professional aromatherapists that can help guide you.

-When formulating blends solely for natural perfumery, you may come across some essential oils on our site that do not purport to have any therapeutic use and are solely used in scent profiles vs holistic products per se.
+When formulating blends solely for natural perfumery, you may come across some oils on our site that do not purport to have any therapeutic use and are solely used in scent profiles vs holistic products.
+This includes absolutes, which are solvent-extracted and often the only available oil for very delicate flowers (Jasmine) or plants that don’t have a true essential oil (vanilla).
+These are fine to use in aromatherapy blends in small quantities if you’re highly valuing scent in your blend.
+But by themselves, they don’t offer the therapeutic benefits of essential oils.

-So are you ready to get started!
-But don’t know how to choose some oils to begin?
-We have you covered!
-Try out one of our Sample Kits, a great way to discover your favorite essential oils!
+So are you ready to get started?
+Try out one of our Sample Kits, a great way to discover a variety of essential oils with a minimal investment.